 Depending on how bad the fallout would be, you can either:

 - Make changes to decrease the chances of it happening.

 - Lessen the impact the failure will have on the rest of the system.

-The end goal of FMEA and FMECA analysis is to help you eliminate (or at least minimize) chances that the system will experience severe breakdowns.
-When you know potential weaknesses in your designs/processes and their effects on the whole system, it is much easier to prioritize which parts of the system need to be adjusted to improve system reliability.
+The end goal of FMEA and FMECA is to eliminate (or at least minimize) chances that the system will have severe breakdowns.
+Knowing the potential weaknesses and their potential effects on the whole system makes it easier to decide which parts can be adjusted to make it more reliable.

 What is FMECA?

 Failure mode effects and criticality analysis (FMECA) is easy to grasp.
 It is like FMEA, but it adds a criticality analysis or ranked list.

 Basic FMEA is qualitative and only explores “what-if” scenarios.
 When we add the criticality analysis from FMECA, you get a number that will allow you to rank your failure modes.
 This makes it easier to prioritize your work and (hopefully) keep problems from happening in the first place.

 FMEA was developed around 1950 and was first used by the U.S. military to create better weapons.
 FMEA worked so well for the military, it was quickly adopted by NASA, then the aviation and automotive industries, and so on.